HHH-GH/git-cheatsheet/README.md

 - [Add existing code to a new GitHub repository](#add-existing-code-to-a-new-github-repository)
 - [Make a new branch to work with](#make-a-new-branch-to-work-with)

-(This post will be updated as [if?]
+(This cheatsheet will be updated as [if?]
 I learn more of the various Git commands and workflows.
-There is also [a copy of this cheatsheet on my GitHub](https://github.com/HHH-GH/git-cheatsheet/), and I followed these steps to set that up.)
+I’ve used these steps to set up this `README.md`.)

 I’m using Git Bash as the terminal app on the Windows side of my computer, and I also use whichever terminal app it is that comes with [Ubuntu on WSL2](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
 My Git install was from [https://git-scm.com/](https://git-scm.com/).